-Food and soft drink machines are located in E wing for the use of all students.
+Food and soft drink machines are located in the main hallway for the use of all students.
 There will be no refunds.
 Tampering with any machine is prohibited and subject to consequences.
-A student should report any problem with a machine to the Student Services office.
+A student should report any problem with a machine to the main office.